What are the dates? How much does it cost? How do I register

 What is the food like?

 Yummy!
 Our kitchen staff enjoy cooking wholesome tasty meals using as many local, organic, and made-from-scratch ingredients as possible.
 Many days campers will be able to volunteer for kitchen helpers.
-Some of our favorites are burritos, sushi, grilled burgers and veggies, spaghetti tacos, sesame veggie stir-fry, curried lentil stew, twice-baked potatoes, and frozen fresh smoothies!
+Some of our favorites are burritos, spring rolls, grilled burgers and veggies, spaghetti tacos, sesame veggie stir-fry, curried lentil stew, twice-baked potatoes, and frozen fruit smoothies!
 Most of our food is vegetarian, and we regularly accommodate vegan, gluten free and dairy free meals, but do not maintain an allergen free kitchen or have the capacity to meet all dietary needs and requests.
 It’s important to explain all dietary requests during or before registration.

 What if my child needs to take medications at camp?

 A trained (Wilderness First Responder or higher) staff member will store and distribute any medications.
-Be sure to fill out the medical information form completely, label and provide plenty of any medications, and contact camp with specific questions or instructions.
-If the parent prefers and gives permission, the camper can keep something like an epipen or inhaler with them at camp.
+Be sure to fill out the medical information form completely, and provide plenty of any medications, and contact camp with specific questions or instructions.
+If the parent prefers and gives permission, the camper can keep emergency treatments like an epipen or inhaler with them at camp.
 We may not be able to accommodate campers with every medical or behavioral challenge.

 How do you keep campers safe and handle emergency situations?